David C. Fleming, Executive Director for Spiritual Care

 Currently, Pastor Fleming is a member of Concordia University Wisconsin’s Board of Regents.

-He and his wife, Jo Marie, have three children and two grandchildren.
+He and his wife, Jo Marie, have three children and three grandchildren.

 Pastor Fleming was inducted as a Fellow in the DOXOLOGY Collegium in 2014.
 He received the Fr Zwer Award in 2011 for pastoral support of Lutheran Schools by the Michigan Association of Non-public Schools.
 He was honored as Alumnus of the Year by Concordia Theological Seminary.